prof-rossetti/georgetown-opim-243-201901/notes/git.md

 If these commands produce a filepath-looking output and version-looking output, respectively, then Git is already installed.
 Nice!
 You can skip down to the "Git Commands Overview" section.

-Otherwise, if Git is not already installed, you can install it from https://git-scm.com/downloads, or via [homebrew](/notes/brew.md) with `brew install git`.
+Otherwise, if Git is not already installed, you can install it from https://git-scm.com/downloads, or via [homebrew](/notes/brew.md) with `brew install git` (recommended).

 After installing, restart your terminal application, where you should now be able to execute Git commands.